Sharuka-Rajapaksha/Temprature-Converter/README.md

 <h2>Prerequisites</h2>
 <p>This is an example of how to list things you need to use the software and how to install them.</p>
 <p>Initially check you have Java on your computer.
-Type
+So, type;

 - `java --version` OR
-- `java -version` in the command prompt.
+- `java -version` in the command prompt and check you have Java on your computer.

 <p>If you don't have Java on your computer follow the below steps to Java Installation.</p>